whoatemycookie/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 ### [Performing a genome scan](https://smcclatchy.github.io/mapping/06-perform-genome-scan/)

-Before we run the mapping function, let's look at the mapping model.
 At each marker on the genotyping array, we will fit a model that regresses the phenotype (insulin secretion AUC) on covariates and the founder allele proportions.
 Note that this model will give us an estimate of the effect of each founder allele at each marker.
 There are eight founder strains that contributed to the DO, so we will get eight founder allele effects.

 Now let's perform the genome scan, using the [scan1](https://github.com/rqtl/qtl2/blob/master/R/plot_scan1.R) function.